-The AIIAS flag is flown to represent all that AIIAS stands for as an institution.
-It embodies all its history, values and mission.
+The AIIAS flag is flown to represent all that AIIAS stands for as an institution: its history, values, and mission.

-- The green section at the top and bottom of the flag represents the natural beauty of the campus.
-It represents the growth and development of leaders. - The gold stripes on the flag represents, the excellence in spirituality, scholarship and service of the AIIAS Mission. - The white band across the center of the flag represents integrity, a core value of AIIAS. - In the center of the flag is the institution's logo.
+The green at the top and bottom of the flag represents the natural beauty of the campus.
+It also represents the growth and development of leaders.

+- The gold stripes on the flag represent excellence in spirituality, scholarship, and service that are part of the AIIAS Mission. - The white band across the center of the flag represents integrity, a core value of AlIAS. - In the center of the flag is the institution's logo.